-SE [X] Not SE [] 2011 Team Assessment: Site conditions are particularly addressed in (ARCH 269, SE 251 and ARCH 350) and course files for each have incl that demonstrated students' ability to respond to natural and built site ch architectural design. uded stu ident outcomes 13.17 Structural Systems Understanding of principles of structural behavior in withstanding gravity the evolution, range, and appropriate application of contemporary struct SE [X] Not SE 2011 Team Assessment: The curriculum includes a set of structures copart of the curriculum, that addresses this SPC.
-The student outcomes to exposed to contained evidence that the students had developed a concop of these systems. he visitir ng team was 13.18 Environmental Systems Understanding of the basic principles and appropriate application and penvironmental systems, including acoustical, lighting, and climate modifuse; all integrated with the building envelope SE [X] Not SE 2011 Team Assessment: The third architecture design studio (ARCH 3 offered Environmental Control course (ARCH 351) deal with environment demonstration of an understanding in this area.
-Studio outcomes and control evidence to attest to this understanding. ntal syste ems and require 13.19 Life-Safety Understanding of the basic principles of life-safety systems with an emp hasis or SE [] egress Not SE [X] 2011 Team Assessment: This SPC is not addressed until the second sequence in the curriculum, but many studio outcomes did not demonstrate the understanding of the critical nature of this SPC.
-The program is encouraged means with which Life Safety can be introduced earlier in the program, I noted deficiencies in students' outcomes regarding this SPC, particularly egress. nat stude ged to fo pecause ents had the ind curricular the visiting team 13.20 Building Envelope Systems Understanding of the basic principles and appropriate application and personal properties and assemblies erformar nce of building envelope materials and assemblies SE [X] Not SE
+SE Not SE [X] [ ]

+2011 Team Assessment: Site conditions are particularly addressed in three specific courses (ARCH 269, SE 251 and ARCH 350) and course files for each have included student outcomes that demonstrated students' ability to respond to natural and built site characteristics in architectural design.

+13.17 Structural Systems

+Understanding of principles of structural behavior in withstanding gravity and lateral forces and the evolution, range, and appropriate application of contemporary structural systems

+2011 Team Assessment: The curriculum includes a set of structures courses, mostly in the latter part of the curriculum, that addresses this SPC.
+The student outcomes the visiting team was exposed to contained evidence that the students had developed a conceptual and intuitive sense of these systems.

+13.18 Environmental Systems

+Understanding of the basic principles and appropriate application and performance of environmental systems, including acoustical, lighting, and climate modification systems; energy use; all integrated with the building envelope

+2011 Team Assessment: The third architecture design studio (ARCH 350) and concurrently offered Environmental Control course (ARCH 351) deal with environmental systems and require demonstration of an understanding in this area.
+Studio outcomes and course files have ample evidence to attest to this understanding.

+13.19 Life-Safety

+Understanding of the basic principles of life-safety systems with an emphasis on egress SE Not SE

+2011 Team Assessment: This SPC is not addressed until the second semester of the fourth year in the curriculum, but many studio outcomes did not demonstrate that students had the understanding of the critical nature of this SPC.
+The program is encouraged to find curricular means with which Life Safety can be introduced earlier in the program, because the visiting team noted deficiencies in students' outcomes regarding this SPC, particularly in door swings and egress.

+13.20 Building Envelope Systems

+Understanding of the basic principles and appropriate application and performance of building envelope materials and assemblies